jdanbrown/birdgram/mobile/README.md

   - TODO

 # Troubleshooting (newest to oldest)
+- Debug app starts failing to connect to remote debugger at startup, after previously being able to
+  - e.g. after plugging in usb and getting the dreaded "A software update is required to connect to iPhone" runaround
+  - Solution [maybe worked once?]
+    - Restart `react-native start`
+    - Bounce laptop wifi
+    - Bounce phone wifi
+    - Restart Debug app
 - `react-native link` fails with `Cannot read property 'buildConfigurationList' of undefined`
   - Make sure `Birdgram` is the first target in the xcode project
   - `react-native link` only links the first target: https://github.com/react-native-community/react-native-cli/issues/41